by Steven Doyle

-If you like eating crabs, then you will absolutely adore eating soft shell crabs.
+If you like eating crabs, then you will absolutely adore the soft shell crab.

-Maryland is famous for its many fresh seafood varieties such as lobster, king crabs and snow crabs.
+Maryland is famous for its many fresh seafood varieties such as blue crab, oysters and fish.
 Arguably the most delicious variety of them all, however, is the soft shell crab.